As a consumer comparing internet service providers, it isn’t always easy to distinguish what are facts and what is just marketing.

 Satellite | 25 Mbps | 3 Mbps |

-The actual speed of the internet is not what you are being promised by your ISP.
-The average advertised speed is only 20% of your actual speed because there are many factors that can affect your internet connection such as your distance from the server, number of people connecting at the same time, or even how much traffic is on a given network.
+The actual speed of the Internet is not what your ISP is promising you.
+The average advertised speed is only 20% of your actual speed because many factors can affect your internet connection, such as your distance from the server, the number of people connecting simultaneously, or even how much traffic is on a given network.
+People are often misled about the speed of the Internet they are getting.
+They are faced with false advertising, and hence, they end up paying for the Internet that is not meeting their expectations.

-Advertised Internet Speed vs Actual Speed is a problem that needs to be fixed to let people know what they're getting into when buying a plan.
+Advertised Internet Speed vs. Actual Speed is a problem that needs to be fixed to let people know what they're getting into when buying a plan